 If you want to get instruction in person, you may be able to find some candle making courses near you.
 Many craft stores and community colleges offer candle making classes for a small fee.
 A few places to go to find out what classes may in your area include:

-- Local Craft Stores: Some craft stores like Michaels, A.C.
-Moore and Joann's offer classes year round.
+- Local craft stores - Some craft stores like Michaels, A.C.
+Moore and Joann offer a variety of classes year round.
 The schedule changes often and varies by location; call your local store to see if they are scheduling candle making soon.

 Learn to Make Your Own Candles

 Whether you take an online course, or you find a class in your area, learning to make candles can be a fun introduction to this hobby.
 Learn the basics or advance your skills with instruction from teachers who know a great deal about this craft.